You’ve Almost Certainly Been Duped by a Bird

 Not all impersonations are convincing to whoever’s listening; not all of them are even purposeful.
 But some birds do seem to deploy mimicry for personal gain.
 Brown thornbills—teeny specimens with all the heft of three pennies—can keep predators 40 times their size away from their nestlings by mimicking other birds’ alarm calls.
 Baby cuckoos, deposited by their parents as eggs in the nests of other birds, have evolved to copy the calls of their foster species to con their adoptive parents into feeding them.
 Some are such masterful mimics that they can imitate entire broods of chicks at once.

-Perhaps the most duplicitous con birds are the fork-tailed drongos of Australia.
+Perhaps the most duplicitous con birds are the fork-tailed drongos of Africa.
 The little black birds spend their days listening in on the alarm calls of small birds and mammals—sociable weavers, pied babblers, meerkats, and the like—and will impersonate these manic chirps and squawks when they spy the animals rooting around for insects and lizards.
 Panicked, the listeners scatter; the drongos then swoop down to feast on the stolen snacks.
 To keep their victims gullible, or perhaps unsure, the drongos will mix some truth into the lies, sometimes accurately warning other creatures when actual danger is afoot.
 They establish reputations as stalwart sentinels then leverage that trust in their thieving hijinks.
 “They’re nasty little pieces of work,” says Tom Flower, a behavioral ecologist at Capilano University, in Canada, who has watched drongos yoink many a meal.

 The drongos’ antics introduce a strange paradox: For all their success, many birds’ impersonating powers are sometimes, well, “pretty crummy,” says Mairenn Attwood, an evolutionary biologist at the University of Cambridge.
 And yet, other animals fall for them consistently.
 There’s an explanation, at least, for how drongos pull it off: For meerkats and their ilk, the cost of assuming that alarm calls are fake is just too high.
 It’s still better to heed a dubious warning and lose a morsel of food than to ignore it and lose your life.
 But for researchers, poor impressions can make certain mimics tough to identify at all.
 “There could be birds that are mimicking things badly, and we might not know that they are actually mimicking anything because they’re bad at it,” says Chris Balakrishnan, an ornithologist at the National Science Foundation.
 Our biased human perspective can skew the way we assess mimicry, causing us to cast nets that are too narrow or too wide.